bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

 Case classes are out of the scope of this post, but I guess you get the basic idea.

+* Scala is duck friendly

+Duck typing is nothing new for developers familiar with dynamic languages.
+Its the concept that an objects type is defined not by the objects class, but by the objects interface.
+This allows us to write very flexible code that works on unrelated types (in the inheritance hierarchy) that happen to share common methods.
+For instance in Ruby we could write this code:

+{% highlight ruby %}
+class Duck
+  def walk
+    puts "The duck walks"
+  end

+  def quack
+    puts "The duck quacks"
+  end
+end

+class Dog
+  def walk
+    puts "The dog walks"
+  end

+  def quack
+    puts "The dog quacks"
+  end
+end

+def test_animal(animal)
+  animal.walk
+  animal.quack
+end

+test_animal(Duck.new)
+test_animal(Dog.new)
+{% endhighlight %}

+It will work just fine - trust me.
+Few statically typed languages can boast something similar... and Scala happens to be one of them:

+{% highlight scala %}
+class Duck {
+  def quack = println("The duck quacks")
+  def walk = println("The duck walks")
+}

+class Dog {
+  def quack = println("The dog quacks (barks)") def walk = println("The dog walks")
+}

+def testDuckTyping(animal: { def quack; def walk }) = {
+  animal.quack
+  animal.walk
+}

+scala> testDuckTyping(new Duck)
+The duck quacks
+The duck walks

+scala> testDuckTyping(new Dog)
+The dog quacks (barks)
+The dog walks
+{% endhighlight %}

+This is point in the article when Ruby and Python are starting to get impressed. :-) (I should know - I've learnt about this feature after I've written the first draft and got some negative feedback due to my oversight).

+* Pimp my library

+Want to make the compiler convert between types from time to time to get access to some richer functionality?
+Nothing is easier in Scala:

+{% highlight scala %}
+scala> implicit def intarray2sum(x: Array[Int]) = x.reduceLeft(_ + _)
+intarray2sum: (x: Array[Int])Int

+scala> val x = Array(1, 2, 3)
+x: Array[Int] = Array(1, 2, 3)

+scala> val y = Array(4, 5, 6)
+y: Array[Int] = Array(4, 5, 6)

+scala> val z = x + y
+z: Int = 21
+{% endhighlight %}

+Scala arrays don't have a + method, but Scala Ints do.
+When the compiler sees that the + method is invoked on an object that doesn't have it, it starts search for an implicit conversion to a type that has it - like Int.
+Both arrays are converted to their sums and the sums are added together in the end.

 # Playing around